#I'm buried in assignments and quizzes

 Not really having the reflex to care about the presence of either of them, you started to glance over the small crowd.
 There was no sign of the tall naive man and the vicious gnome in sight.

-"Let's hope for them that they won't be late," you said without any real interest.
+"Let's hope for them that they won't be late," you said, without any real interest.

 You sometimes wondered about the origins of the meeting between Jayce and Viktor.
 What could have brought them together?
 Was it a previous meeting about the Academy?
 Were they childhood friends?

-As his high pitched voice begins the call and the students respond, you find yourself watching in the distance, waiting any moment for the one built like a tank and a broomstick to cross the horizon.
+As his high pitched voice begins the call and the students responded, you find yourself watching in the distance, waiting any moment for the one built like a tank and a broomstick to cross the horizon.

 They took their seats, both facing you in the car as the train started its journey.